ESMValGroup/ESMValTool/doc/doc_D73/source/reporting.rst

 .. figure:: reporting_post_home.png
    :width: 250 px
-   :alt: Reporting service as an environment, Home tab
+   :alt: Reporting service as an environment, HOME tab

    The HOME tab showing the ESMValTool logo (center) and the namelist's name (right)

-The GMT tab shows results that were produced by the namelist below (see 'The runtime environment reporting service (A2)'_).
+The GMT tab shows results that were produced by the namelist below (see `The runtime environment reporting service (2)`_).

 .. figure:: reporting_post_GMT.png
    :width: 250 px